christianacca/web-api-starter/docs/github-app-creation.md

    - Run the **Trigger Workflow** request in the Postman collection (`tests/postman/api.postman_collection.json`)
    - Verify the workflow runs successfully in GitHub Actions
-   - Confirm the GitHub App authenticates with the new private key and webhooks are processed correctly
+   - Confirm the GitHub App authenticates with the new private key and the workflow runs successfully

 ### Rotation Schedule Recommendations